publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptD/m__us_usc_t15_s1666a.md

     (c) __Reports by creditor of subsequent resolution of delinquent amounts__

-        A creditor shall report any subsequent resolution of any delinquencies reported pursuant to subsection (b) of this section to the parties to whom such delinquencies were initially reported.
+        A creditor shall report any subsequent resolution of any delinquencies reported pursuant to subsection (b) to the parties to whom such delinquencies were initially reported.

 ([Pub.
 L. 90–321, title I, § 162][/us/pl/90/321/s162], as added [Pub.
 L. 93–495, title III, § 306][/us/pl/93/495/s306], Oct.
 28, 1974, [88 Stat.
 1513][/us/stat/88/1513].)